dockfries/infernus/docs/essentials/events.md

 Take `OnGameModeInit` as an example, in `Infernus`, it is `GameMode.onInit(callback)`.

-Other event classes have the same similar syntax, which you can understand with the type of `TypeScript`.
+Most other event classes end with `Event`, such as `PlayerEvent`.

+With the type prompt of `TypeScript`, you will definitely understand it.

 ```ts
 import { GameMode } from "@infernus/core";